Frequently Asked Questions

 The main advantage that appeals to everyone is the lack of frustration your baby will experience if they are able to communicate his/her needs, wants and ideas to you.
 This, obviously, leads to less frustration on the parents’ part as well, since you're not having to play a guessing game with their baby.

-One story the My Smart Hands founder always shares with people: "When my daughter was ten months old she was eating Cheerios and signing ‘more’.
-I’d give her more and she would throw them on the floor and sign ‘more’ again.
-I said to her, “Then you don’t want MORE… what do you want?”
+One story a mom shared with Miss Emily: "When my daughter was ten months old she was eating Cheerios and signing ‘more’.
+I’d give her more and she would throw them on the floor angrily and sign ‘more’ again.
+I said to her, “Hmmm doesn't seem like you want MORE Cheerios…so, what do you want?”
 She looked at me and signed ‘more cheese’.
-I was amazed for two reasons: 1.
-She put together a two word sentence at ten months.
-2. There was no cheese in sight.
-I hadn’t offered her cheese during that snack time yet she was able to clearly communicate to me what she wanted.
-I could imagine how frustrated she would have been if she hadn’t been able to tell me what she wanted."
+There was no cheese in sight! and she had never signed 2 signs together until that point!
+I hadn’t offered her cheese during that snack time, yet she was able to clearly communicate to me what she wanted.
+I could imagine how frustrated we would have both been if she hadn’t been able to tell me what she wanted."

 Research supports this idea as well.
 For example, parents in one study report that their signing children have fewer tantrums and better social skills, and that both the children and parents are less frustrated [1].
 Researchers have tested some of these claims by comparing families who use signs to families who don’t use signs.
 Parents who use signs with their children have less parenting-related stress, their interactions are more affectionate, and parents have an easier time responding to their children when children are upset [2,3].